Mr-Syntax1/ChatPals/README.md

 - Python 3.6 or higher
 - No external libraries required (uses only standard library)

+## 🧪 Run Everything on One Computer (For Testing)

+You don't need multiple computers or a network to test ChatPals!
+Everything can run on your **single laptop/PC**.

+or

+## Connect with a Friend on the Same Local Network (WiFi)

+Want to chat with your friend who is in the **same house, same coffee shop, or same office WiFi**?
+Follow this:

 ## 🚀 How to Run

 ### 1. Start the Server